Focal Places in Burlington

 The Intervale : Natural History & Ecology

 In addition to the land that is being actively farmed, Burlington’s intervale contains several different types of natural areas.
 Each one contains different plants, provides homes for different animals, and serves a different role in the overall ecosystem.
-The intervale provides a unique opportunity to explore several types of natural areas within a relatively small distance.
-In order to facilitate place-based education, below are identified examples of four natural areas within a short walk from one another; these are identified by purple dots on the map below.
-Read below for more information on each, and use the classroom-friendly scavenger hunts to explore these landscapes more deeply in the field.
+As such, the intervale provides a unique opportunity to explore several types of natural areas within a relatively small distance.
+In order to facilitate place-based education, To the right are identified examples of four natural areas within a short walk from one another; these are identified by purple dots on the map below.

 Mature Floodplain Forest